libxengine/libxengine/README.en.md

 ## Software goals
 After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.
 It almost contains all the API function packages related to network communication.
 This development kit uses the export of C mode uniformly, and the functions between modules can be used independently or all.
 You can choose the module to use according to your needs.
+We have comprehensive technical support, you can ask us questions if you have any questions, and we will do our best to help for you
 Now, let's start learning this engine...

 ## Deployment environment